cloudsolver/aws-saa/atoms/CloudFront.md

 - Lambda@Edge with CloudFront enables a variety of ways to customize the content that CloudFront delivers. #UseCase
 - Accelerate static site delivery, VOD, field-level encryption are some of the UseCases.
 - CloudFront works with [[WAF]] to filter IPs.
 CloudFront will terminate the connection and VPC will not see Client IPs - so [[NACL]] is not useful.
+- CloudFront can use HTTPS to communicate with an Elastic Load Balancing load balancer, an Amazon EC2 instance, or another custom origin.
 ### CloudFront Functions
 - Regional Edge Cache runs within 13 AWS Regions.
 ![[Pasted image 20230313115332.png|128]]